 Overview

-For two decades, Floyd has litigated business, civil rights, commercial, energy, employment, whistleblower, and white collar matters in federal and state courts across the country.
-He has successfully represented public and private companies, as well as individuals and local governmental entities, in complex matters involving a wide range of issues across a broad spectrum of industries and fields.
+Floyd helps his clients navigate complex, high-stakes claims around the country.
+He brings more than 25 years of litigation experience to the defense of catastrophic personal injury claims, bet-the-company business disputes, and complicated commercial litigation.
+He has routinely and successfully represented public and private companies, as well as individuals and local governmental entities, in complex, multi-million dollar matters involving a wide range of legal and technical issues across a broad spectrum of industries and fields.
 From 2010-2014, he served as a lead member of the trial team successfully representing Halliburton nationwide in all civil litigation arising from the Deepwater Horizon oil spill in the Gulf of Mexico.

 Experience